Popular Destinations

 1. Legal minimum (18 in every U.S. state): the age at which a guest can sign a contract.
 There's no state or federal law setting this any higher for hotels specifically.

-2. Property policy minimum (typically 21 at large chains, 18 at the verified 18+ inventory): what the front desk actually enforces when you check in.
+2. Property policy minimum (usually 21 at large chains, 18 at the 18+ properties): what the front desk actually enforces when you check in.

 When the two disagree, the property policy wins at the front desk.
 A perfectly legal reservation can still be refused on arrival if the guest's age is below the property's published minimum.